just-my-garage/.github/profile/README.md

-## GARAGE 👋
+## MY CLUTTERED GARBAGE 👋
-Hi there, this is an organization (garage) solely for MasterTraits use
+Hi there, this is an organization (garbage) solely for MasterTraits use

 Particular reasons?
 - Just repos that I want to store excluded from my main profile